 - Copy the executable to C:\WINDOWS\System32.

-After that, restart command prompt and extract all molecules as shown below:
+After that, restart the command prompt and extract all molecules as shown below:

 - Go to the folder where you have downloaded the batch file.